-Whether you’ve booked a long flight to embark on a working holiday, semester abroad, international internship, or backpacking trip – you have lots to look forward to.
-Traveling to a new country is exciting, soul-stirring, and life-changing.
+Travelling to a new country is exciting, soul-stirring, and life-changing.
 The flight to get there… not as much.
-As thrilled as you are for the next chapter in your life, we understand if you are feeling nervous for the long flight that you have to take to get there.
-It can be difficult predicting how the flight will go – especially if you have never been on a long haul flight before.
+As thrilled as you are for the next chapter in your life, we understand if you are feeling nervous about the long flight that you have to take to get there.
+It can be difficult to predict how the flight will go – especially if you have never been on a long-haul flight before.
 Will you be able to sleep?
 Will you get motion sick?
 Will the flight be delayed?
 Will your bags get lost?
 While we can’t control the travel gods, our travel experts have shared what 12 items you need to pack to make any long-haul flight more enjoyable.

 Big scarfs (a.k.a blanket scarfs) are amazing because not only are they fashionable, but they can double as a blanket or pillow on a long flight.
 These scarfs are especially useful if you have an overnight layover in a cold airport because you can use them as a blanket – just like the name says!